astaBean/images-api-serveless/README.md

 See sections below for each method

 ## Run application in your AWS account
 See `Prerequisites` section if you haven't set up your AWS account locally.

-Afterwards install dependencies and run command bellow to start deployment:
+To start deployment to AWS run command bellow:

 ```shell
 sls deploy